LexiccLabs/AeonNet/README.md

-# AeonNet Trade Time Value Streaming Platform
+# AeonNet Derivative Time Transitive Value Trading Platform

 This implementation is made on the reference code from the aeternity eco system.
 It contains three critical parts:
 - A custom build pipeline